oleiade/etcaetera/README.rst

         "SECOND_SETTING": "second json file extracted setting"
     }

-*File adapter output will look like this*:
+*The File adapter output will look like this*:

 .. code-block:: python

     >>> from etcaetera.adapter import File

-    # File adapter awaits on a file path at construction.
+    # The File adapter awaits on a file path at construction.
-    # All you've gotta do then, is letting the magic happen
+    # All you have to do then, is to let the magic happen
     >>> file = File('/my/json/file.json')
     >>> file.load()